 Catechetical instruction in the year immediately prior to beginning the sacramental preparation process is required.
 There are many Faith Formation options at Saint Patrick Catholic Church.
 Check out the Faith Formation page to learn more and discern which is the best fit for your family.

 First Communion for baptized Catholic children who are older than age 8 or First Communion for children baptized in another Christian denomination who wish to pursue the Catholic faith participate in a process call Rites of Christian Initiation for Adults adapted for Children— also know as Children’s Catechumen and commonly referred to as RCIC.
 To learn more email or call 253-383-2783 ext.
 4108.

 How Do I Get Started?

-- Copy of child’s Baptismal Certificate if not baptized at Saint Patrick Catholic Church, mailed to the Parish Center by June 15th, if possible or by the first class in September.
+- Copy of child’s Baptismal Certificate if not baptized at Saint Patrick Catholic Church, mailed to the Parish Center.

 - $35 materials fee.
 Fees can be payed online or by check made payable to Saint Patrick Catholic Church.
 If the fee presents a hardship, email Kim Ward, Pastoral Associate for Faith Formation or call 253-383-2783 ext.
 4108.

 Upon receipt of your completed registration materials, a detailed program description will be emailed to you.
 In addition, you will receive email reminders and updates as the first parent meeting approaches and throughout the sacramental preparation process.